Liondance/zensheet-www/README.md

 	npm run start:dev
 ```

 **Note**: This will use a library called 'nodemon' which will automatically restart the server after each file change.
-This is used to ease the development tasks.jaa
+This is used to ease the development tasks.